robbiebroughton/Optimisation_MC2BIS-/README.md

 # Optimisation Of Transaction Monitoring Process in AML Using A Statistical Approach
-# By Bharat Ram Ammu, Robbie Broughton and Carlos Ortega Vazquez
+-By Bharat Ram Ammu, Robbie Broughton and Carlos Ortega Vazquez
 # Master's in Statistics, KU Leuven, Belgium
 ## Description
 ### **Problem:**